-Sustained periods of the current low prices for oil or natural gas could materially and adversely affect our financial position, our results of operations, the quantities of oil and natural gas reserves that we can economically produce and our access to capital.
+Sustained periods of the current low prices for oil or natural gas have and could continue to materially and adversely affect our financial position, our results of operations, the quantities of oil and natural gas reserves that we can economically produce and our access to capital.

 Outlook.
-The current supply and demand environment for crude oil and natural gas has resulted in a prolonged significant decrease in commodity prices.
-Based on the sustained decrease in commodity prices through the date of this report, we expect a challenging 2016.
-Crude oil prices declined from an average of \$92.91 per Bbl in 2014 to \$48.81 per Bbl in 2015 and natural gas prices declined from an average of \$4.26 per Mcf in 2014 to \$2.63 per Mcf in 2015.
-As a result of the drastic decline in commodity prices in 2015, we recognized an impairment expense of \$633.8 million in the value of our oil and natural gas properties.
-The drastic decline in commodity prices is also primarily responsible for an increase in operating loss from \$356.9 million in 2014 to an operating loss of \$725.7 million, including impairment of \$633.8 million, in 2015 as compared to impairment of \$448.7 million in 2014.
+Oil and natural gas prices experienced a significant drop in late 2014 and 2015.
+Prices recovered in 2016 but still remain at levels lower than previously seen before the decline began in 2014.
+Crude oil prices declined from an average of \$93.17 per Bbl in 2014 to \$43.29 per Bbl in 2016 and natural gas prices declined from an average of \$4.37 per MMBtu in 2014 to \$2.52 per MMBtu in 2016.
+As a result of the continued suppressed commodity prices in 2016, we recognized additional impairment expense of \$61.8 million in 2016 as compared to impairment of \$633.8 million in 2015.
 A sustained period of reduced commodity prices will continue to have an adverse effect on our operating income in future periods resulting from decreased revenues and higher depletion rates.
-Further, a significant portion of our development projects have become uneconomic.
-As commodities futures prices have declined further subsequent to the date of these financial statements, should the prices not recover during 2016, we believe it is reasonably likely that additional impairments may occur.
-In response to this sustained low commodity price environment, we will maintain a small capital expenditure budget for 2016 of approximately \$37.0 million which is effectively flat compared to 2015 levels.
-To illustrate the impact of further reduced commodity prices subsequent to December 31, 2015 on our proved reserves, we recalculated our proved reserves as of December 31, 2015, using the five-year average forward price as of February 12, 2016 for both WTI oil and NYMEX natural gas.
-While this 5-year NYMEX forward strip price is not necessarily indicative of our overall outlook on future commodity prices, this commonly used methodology may help provide investors with an understanding of the impact of a sustained low commodity price environment.
-Under such assumptions, we estimate our year-end proved reserves decreased by approximately 3% to 158.7 MMBoe from our previously reported 164.2 MMBoe, which is calculated as required by the SEC.
+In response to this sustained low commodity price environment, we anticipate maintaining a modest capital expenditure budget for 2017 of approximately \$55.0 million.
+The increase in our capital program in 2017 as compared to 2016 is driven by increased net working interests and a higher number of total drilling days under our two-rig horizontal program in the Permian Basin.
+To illustrate the sensitivity our proved reserves to fluctuations in commodity prices, we recalculated our proved reserves as of December 31, 2016, using the five-year average forward price as of February 14, 2017 for both WTI oil and NYMEX natural gas.
+While this 5-year NYMEX forward strip price is not necessarily indicative of our overall outlook on future commodity prices, this commonly used methodology may help provide investors with an understanding of the impact of a volatile commodity price environment.
+Under such assumptions, we estimate the cumulative projected production from our year-end proved reserves would increase by approximately 14% to 164.7 MMBoe from the reported 144.8 MMBoe, which is calculated as required by the SEC.

-Depending on oil and natural gas prices in 2016, we could breach certain financial covenants under our revolving credit facility, which would constitute a default under our revolving credit facility.
-Such default, if not remedied, would require a waiver from our lenders in order for us to avoid an event of default and subsequent acceleration of all amounts outstanding under our revolving credit facility or foreclosure on our oil and natural gas properties.
-Certain payment defaults or acceleration under our revolving credit facility could cause a cross-default or cross-acceleration of all of our other indebtedness.
-While no assurances can be made that, in the event of a covenant breach, such a waiver will be granted, we believe the long-term global outlook for commodity prices and our efforts to date, which include the suspension of distributions to our unitholders and Preferred Unitholders, as well as asset sales completed and anticipated as of the date of this filing, will be viewed positively by our lenders.
+Should we experience a decline in oil and natural gas prices in 2017, we could breach certain financial covenants under our revolving credit facility or our term loan credit agreement, which would constitute a default under our revolving credit facility or our term loan credit agreement.
+Such default, if not remedied, would require a waiver from our lenders in order for us to avoid an event of default and subsequent acceleration of all amounts outstanding under our revolving credit facility or our term loan credit agreement or foreclosure on our oil and natural gas properties.
+Certain payment defaults or acceleration under our revolving credit facility or our term loan credit agreement could cause a cross-default or cross-acceleration of all of our indebtedness.
+While no assurances can be made that, in the event of a covenant breach, such a waiver will be granted, we believe the long-term global outlook for commodity prices and our efforts to date will be viewed positively by our lenders.
 For further discussion on the consequences of a breach of such covenants, including a potential cross-default of all our existing indebtedness, please read "Risk Factors-Risks Related to Our Business-Continued low commodity prices may impact our ability to comply with debt covenants."